-CAC partners have often been effective at enhancing the transparency of public services and bodies.
-In some countries (such as Indonesia, Liberia, and Kenya) they have helped make budget processes more transparent and responsive, and have often been creative in using national freedom of information laws - pushing the boundaries for the benefit of ordinary citizens.
-CAC partners in India, for example, have filed over 600 requests for information under the Right to Information Act, and have persuaded some public bodies to routinely make information available, suo moto, rather than wait until it is requested.
+CMCC partners have often been effective at enhancing the transparency of public services and bodies.
+In some countries (such as Cameroon, Kenya, Uganda, Philippines and Serbia) they have helped make local budget processes more transparent and responsive, and have often been creative in using national freedom of information laws - pushing the boundaries for the benefit of ordinary citizens.
+CMCC partners in India, for example, have filed over 600 requests for information under the Right to Information Act, and have persuaded some public bodies to routinely make information available, suo moto, rather than wait until it is requested.
 Many groups have also made transparency more effective by educating the public about the power of that information or use of mass media.
 And some have concentrated on what most citizens really care about - namely information about local plans and services that affect them directly.
-Globe International in Mongolia, for example, has modelled a local disclosure strategy in one district that is spreading to other districts in the province (Khentii) and beyond.
-Similarly National Council of Churches in Kenya and ASYOUSED (PTF's partner in Buéa, Cameroon) have helped local communities appreciate the discretionary funds at the disposal of the local councils and are now involved in the allocation of these funds.
+For example, National Council of Churches in Kenya and ASYOUSED (PTF's partner in Buéa, Cameroon) have helped local communities appreciate the discretionary funds at the disposal of the local councils and are now involved in the allocation of these funds.

-These are all examples of successful activities, but we suggest PTF could do more to help connect these grassroots partners with national FOI movements, both as vehicles for sharing more widely their experience and to encourage national advocacy to deal with matters that are grassroots priorities.
+These are all examples of successful activities, but we suggest PTF could do more to help connect these grassroots partners with national Freedom of Information movements, both as vehicles for sharing more widely their experience and to encourage national advocacy to deal with matters that are grassroots priorities.
 This already happens in India, where some partners have become active in the People's Rights to Information movement, and in Philippines where partners work together in lobbying for greater transparency in public procurement.